16 Jun PetPace Smart Collar Assists In Diagnosis Of Critical Sleep Condition

-To evaluate the severity of Jessie’s BAC, and specifically her quality of sleep, a PetPace Smart collar was placed on her neck.
+To evaluate the severity of BAC in Jessie and better assess her quality of sleep, a PetPace Smart collar was placed around her neck.

-Jessie’s case is an excellent example of the potential value of the PetPace collar in monitoring patients for conditions that mostly occur at home, such as sleep apnea secondary to BAC.
-The level of information now available to veterinarians thanks to the PetPace collar enables vastly-improved clinical decision making and markedly better patient care.
+Jessie’s case is another excellent example of the PetPace collar’s potential value in monitoring patients for ongoing conditions that are outside the scope of standard veterinary clinical monitoring, such as BAC-related sleep apnea.
+The high level of accurate information now available to veterinarians and pet owners through the collar continues to vastly improve clinical decision-making and enable markedly better patient care.